Nissan X-Trail SUV - Interior & comfort

 Alternatively, you can forgo that in favour of bringing your dog along instead.
 A 'paw pack' for £600 includes a dog guard boot separator, a ramp to enable smaller or less mobile dogs to climb into the boot with ease and a machine-washable dog bed.
 Thoughtfully, the pack also includes a non-spill water bowl, boot-liner and storage tidy to keep doggy treats and accessories handy.

 Aside from practical considerations, there are some welcome technology boosts available, too.
-Many of the driver-assistance features from higher-specification models are available as option packs on the Visia and Acenta trims.
+Many of the driver-assistance features from higher-specification models are available as an option pack on the Visia trim.
 Each costs around £500 and includes lane-departure warning and traffic-sign recognition.
 This is a cost-effective way of adding smart technology to your X-Trail, but probably won't boost the car's resale value.
 It seems odd that Apple CarPlay and Android Auto aren't available on the X-Trail – an unfortunate oversight on a car of this type and price.

 Other options include 19-inch alloys for around £1,300 and illuminated side styling bars for roughly £750.
 Though visually distinctive, they'll also add nothing to the car's value in the long term, while the bigger wheels can actually spoil the ride comfort.
 ProPilot semi-autonomous technology is an option for top-spec Tekna models for around £800.